 Fossil fuel is a generic term for organic material (from decayed plants and animals) that has been exposed to heat and pressure from the earth’s crust for hundreds of millions of years and converted into oil, coal, or natural gasses.

-Emissions that are not physically controlled but result from the intentional or unintentional releases of GHGs.
+Fugitive emissions are emissions that are not physically controlled but result from the intentional or unintentional releases of GHGs.
 They commonly arise from the production, processing, transmission, storage, and use of fuels and other chemicals, often through joints, seals, packing, gaskets, etc.

 Geothermal energy is electricity generated by harnessing hot water or steam from within the earth.